couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-boot.md

 ### Database Server Configuration

-the `CouchbaseConfig` class is a Spring configuration class responsible for setting up the connection to a Couchbase database in a Spring Boot application.
+- The `CouchbaseConfig` class is a Spring configuration class responsible for setting up the connection to a Couchbase database in a Spring Boot application.
 It defines two beans:

-`getCouchbaseCluster()`: This bean creates and configures a connection to the Couchbase cluster using the provided hostname, username, and password.
+- `getCouchbaseCluster()`: This bean creates and configures a connection to the Couchbase cluster using the provided hostname, username, and password.

-`getCouchbaseBucket(Cluster cluster)`: This bean creates a Couchbase bucket within the cluster if it doesn't already exist and returns the Bucket object associated with the specified bucket name.
+- `getCouchbaseBucket(Cluster cluster)`: This bean creates a Couchbase bucket within the cluster if it doesn't already exist and returns the Bucket object associated with the specified bucket name.

-### Environment Variables
+### Application Properties

 You need to configure the connection details to your Couchbase Server in the application.properties file located in the src/main/resources directory.